-Answer: Each registration is good for one year from the date of registration.
+Answer: Each registration is good for one year from the registration date.
 For the user's convenience, registration will automatically roll over unless the user cancels their registration.
 And SMT gives plenty of notice before the new registration begins.
-The user or administrator will receive an email 30 days ahead of the roll-over to allow them plenty of time to cancel their registration before renewal.
-For schools or teacher education groups who paid for the members of the group, the renewal email is sent to the administrator who established the group.
+The user or administrator will receive an email 30 days before the rollover to allow them plenty of time to cancel their registration before renewal.
+For schools or teacher education groups that paid for the group members, the renewal email is sent to the administrator who established the group.
 Those who registered as a Single User will also receive a 30 notice of renewal.